 See more In-depth

-- Acne: Diagnosis, treatment and outcome.
-American Academy of Dermatology. http://www.aad.org/skin-conditions/dermatology-a-to-z/acne/diagnosis-treatment.
-Accessed June 22, 2012.
+- Acne: Diagnosis and treatment.
+American Academy of Dermatology. https://www.aad.org/public/diseases/acne/derm-treat/treat.
+Accessed July 8, 2020.

 - Academy of Dermatology.
 Guidelines of care for the management of acne vulgaris. https://doi.org/10.1016/j.jaad.2015.12.037.